KKDD41/Data_Science_Final_Project/README.md

 - `models_training_and_evaluation.ipynb`

 `./src` folder contains two main folders for building and executing Docker containers for models training (`./src/train/train.py`) and evaluation (`./src/inference/run_interference.py`).
-Following supporting scripts are created:
+Supporting `utils` package with listed scripts was created:
 - `config_loading.py`: loads necessary sources for initial datasets and defines directories for future models, predictions, and metrics storage from `sources.cfg`.
 - `data_loading.py`: loads and unpacks raw data.
 - `data_preprocessing.py`: set of util functions used for text preprocessing (including features creation, tokenization, lemmatization & stemming, vectorization, etc.)

 In `./outputs/predictions/` folder for each of three considered models metrics and predicted datasets are stored.
+Pickled models are stored in `./outputs/models/` directory.

 ### Pipeline Execution.